racompton/DDoS-Amplification-Information/README.md

 packet size range for request is 28-222 bytes

-packet size range for reply is XXX bytes
+packet size range for reply is 74-537 bytes

 amplification factor is 4.35x